-When this document was published, the following OCI compute instance shapes can be used to run the SAP application.
+As of the publication date of this document, the following OCI compute instance shapes can be used to run the SAP application.
 The most current list of supported and certified compute instance shapes certified by SAP is documented in SAP Note 2474949.

-Bare Metal Compute Shapes

-- BM.Standard2.52

-- BM.DenselO2.52

-- BM.Standard.E4.128

-These compute instance shapes have 52 or 128 OCPUs and a root volume size of about 50 GB by default.
+TYPE OF COMPUTE SHAPE COMPUTE SHAPE NOTES Bare metal BM.Standard.E4.128 This compute instance shape has 128 OCPUs and a root volume size of about 50 GB by default.
+Flexible/VM VM.Standard.E4.Flex VM.Standard.E5.Flex These compute instance shapes have a flexible number of OCPUs.

-Flexible/VM Compute Shapes

-- VM.Standard2.1

-- VM.Standard2.2

-- VM.Standard2.4

-- VM.Standard2.8

-- VM.Standard2.16

-- VM.DenselO2.8

-- VM.DenselO2.16

-- VM.Standard.E3.Flex

-- VM.Standard.E4.Flex

-These compute instance shapes have either a fixed or a flexible number of OCPUs.